Improve Your Posture Fast: Daily Exercises For A Strong, Aligned Body

 Wall Angels

-Stand with your back against a wall, slowly sliding your arms up and down while keeping your elbows and wrists in contact with the surface.
-This move enhances upper-back mobility and shoulder flexibility, both of which are crucial for maintaining an upright posture.
+Place your back against a wall and slowly raise and lower your arms, sliding them up and down against the wall with your elbows and wrists in contact with the surface.
+This exercise opens up the upper back and shoulders, both of which are key to strong posture.

 Chin Tucks